ecoscape-earth/ecoscape-layers/README.md

 ## Setup

-To use the package, you will need to have API keys for the IUCN Red List and eBird APIs, which are used to obtain various data on bird species:
+To use the package, you will need:

-- A key for the IUCN Red List API is obtainable from http://apiv3.iucnredlist.org/.
+- An API key for the IUCN Red List API, which is obtainable from http://apiv3.iucnredlist.org/.

-- A key for the eBird Status and Trends API is obtainable from https://science.ebird.org/en/status-and-trends/download-data.
+- An API key for the eBird Status and Trends API, which is obtainable from https://science.ebird.org/en/status-and-trends/download-data.
 We use the data for 2022 in this version of the package.
 The EcoScape paper uses data from 2020, which has been archived by eBird; see the paper for more details.
+Note that while eBird is the default source for range maps in layer generation, it mainly provides range map data for birds in the US.
+If range maps are not found for the species you are studying, consider using range maps from the IUCN Red List (described below).

+- If you would like to use range maps from the IUCN Red List, you will need to obtain a copy of the dataset in geodatabase format from http://datazone.birdlife.org/species/requestdis.
+This can then be passed in as an input to the package.

 The initial ladncover raster that we use to produce our layers originates from a global map produced by [Jung et al.](https://doi.org/10.1038/s41597-020-00599-8) and is available for download at https://zenodo.org/record/4058819 (iucn_habitatclassification_composite_lvl2_ver004.zip).
 It follows the [IUCN Red List Habitat Classification Scheme](https://www.iucnredlist.org/resources/habitat-classification-scheme).
-Since this raster is quite large, it is advisable to crop to the rough area of study rather than letting the package process the entire global landcover.

 ## Usage

-This package can be used on the command line or as a Python module.

-For the command line, view argument options with `ecoscape_layers --help`.

-For use as a module, the class `LayerGenerator` in `layers.py` can be used to process landcover matrix layers and create habitat layers for various bird species.
+This package is used as a module.
+Use the `warp` function in `utils.py` as needed to produce the landcover matrix layer and/or elevation raster with the desired parameters/bounds.
+The class `LayerGenerator` in `layers.py` can then be used to create corresponding habitat layers for various bird species.

+Refer to `tests/test_layers.ipynb` for a simple example of how to use the package to produce landcover matrix layers and habitat layers.

+### Preparing the landcover matrix layer

+The `warp` function is used for reprojecting, rescaling, and/or cropping a raster; the primary use for this would be to process the landcover matrix layer before creating the habitat layers for various bird species afterwards.
+If an elevation raster is also given for creating habitat layers later, this function can also be used to process that with the same projection, resolution, and bounds/padding as the landcover matrix layer. `warp` accepts as required parameters:

+- `input`: input raster to process.

+- `output`: name of the processed raster.

+- `crs`: desired common CRS of the outputted layers as an ESRI WKT string, or None to use the CRS of the input landcover raster.
+    - <b>Note</b>: if the ESRI WKT string contains double quotes that are ignored when the string is given as a command line argument, use single quotes in place of double quotes.

+- `resolution`: desired resolution in the units of the chosen CRS, or None to use the resolution of the input landcover raster.

+- `bounds`: four coordinate numbers representing a bounding box (xmin, ymin, xmax, ymax) for the output layers in terms of the chosen CRS.
+Optional, but recommended to specify.

+- `padding`: padding to add around the bounds in the units of the chosen CRS.
+Optional.

+- `resampling`: resampling method to use if reprojection of the input landcover layer is required; see https://gdal.org/programs/gdalwarp.html#cmdoption-gdalwarp-r for valid options.
+Optional.

-### Arguments
+### Creating habitat layers

-Required:
+Once you have the landcover matrix layer prepared, the `LayerGenerator` instance may be initialized with parameters:

 - `redlist_key`: IUCN Red List API key.

 - `ebird_key`: eBird API key.

+- `landcover_fn`: path to landcover matrix raster.
+Habitat layers produced under the instance will take on the projection, resolution, and bounds of the landcover matrix raster.

+- `elevation_fn`: path to optional elevation raster for filtering habitats by species elevation.
+If not specified, elevation will not be considered in the creation of habitat layers.

+- `iucn_range_src`: path to optional IUCN dataset of ranges for bird species.
+Refer to Setup for how to obtain this if needed.

+You can then use the `generate_habitat` method to produce a habitat layer for a given bird species based on range map data, terrain preferences, and elevation if specified in the constructor.
+This method takes parameters:

 - `species_code`: 6-letter eBird code of the species for which habitat layers should be generated.
 This can be found by looking up the species on eBird and taking the 6-letter code found at the end of the species page's URL.

-- `landcover_fn`: path to initial landcover raster.

-Optional:

 - `habitat_fn`: name of output habitat layer.

-- `out_landcover_fn`: name of outputted landcover matrix layer if a new one is produced by cropping/reprojection/rescaling.

 - `resistance_dict_fn`: name of output resistance dictionary CSV.

-- `elevation_fn`: path to optional input elevation raster for filtering habitats by species elevation.

-- `range_fn`: name of output range map for the species, which is downloaded as an intermediate step for producing the habitat layer.
+- `range_fn`: name of output range map for the species, which is downloaded from eBird or extracted from `iucn_range_src` as an intermediate step for producing the habitat layer.

-- `range_src`: source from which to obtain range maps; "iucn" or "ebird".
+- `range_src`: source from which to obtain range maps; one of "ebird" or "iucn".
+If "iucn" is specified, then `iucn_range_src` from the constructor must be specified also.

-- `crs`: desired common CRS of the outputted layers as an ESRI WKT string, or None to use the CRS of the input landcover raster.
-    - <b>Note</b>: if the ESRI WKT string contains double quotes that are ignored when the string is given as a command line argument, use single quotes in place of double quotes.

-- `resolution`: desired resolution in the units of the chosen CRS, or None to use the resolution of the input landcover raster.

-- `resampling`: resampling method to use if reprojection of the input landcover layer is required; see https://gdal.org/programs/gdalwarp.html#cmdoption-gdalwarp-r for valid options.

-- `bounds`: four coordinate numbers representing a bounding box (xmin, ymin, xmax, ymax) for the output layers in terms of the chosen CRS.

-- `padding`: padding to add around the bounds in the units of the chosen CRS.

 - `refine_method`: method by which habitat pixels should be selected when creating a habitat layer.
     - `forest`: selects all forest pixels.